Different Diesel Fuel Grades

 Using a fuel grade with a lower cetane number or higher sulfur content can increase harmful emissions and worsen air pollution.
 This can be problematic in regions with strict environmental regulations, causing your vehicle to fail fuel quality tests and face fines or restrictions.

-FAQs About Different Fuel Grades
+FAQs (Frequently Asked Questions) About Different Fuel Grades

-Can I mix different diesel fuel grades?
+Q1: Can I mix different diesel fuel grades?

-How do I know which diesel fuel grade to use for my fleet?
+Q2: How do I know which diesel fuel grade to use for my fleet?

 The ideal diesel fuel grade depends on climate and engine specifications.
 Use a lower number like diesel #1, to avoid gelling in cold climates.
 Whereas for warm weather, a higher number diesel, like #2, is usually appropriate.
 Also, check your vehicle or engine manual for specific fuel recommendations.

-What is the highest grade diesel?
+Q3: What is the highest grade diesel?

 Fuel Logic Can Help You Select the Right Fuel Grade!

-For quality diesel fuel delivery and expert advice you can count on, reach out to Fuel Logic today.
-Our team can help you select the right fuel grade and provide prompt, and reliable on-site, off-road, diesel exhaust fluid and bulk diesel delivery service across 48 locations in the US.
+Our team can help you select the right fuel grade and provide prompt, and reliable on-site, off-road, diesel exhaust fuel and bulk diesel delivery service across 48 locations in the US.

-By taking into account your engine type and climate conditions, we can pick the best blend for your fleet to improve its performance and longevity.
-So, donโt wait at fuel stations.
-Contact us to order quick fuel delivery anywhere, anytime!
+By taking into account your engine type and climgaate conditions, we can pick the best blend for your fleet to improve its performance and longevity.
+So, don’t wait at fuel stations.